yoinergomez/ngcolombia-workshop/06-delete.md

 ![Confirmation Alert](img/confirm-delete.png)

-Now that the user is sure that's the show they want to remove, let's add the remove funcionality:
+Now that the user is sure that's the show they want to remove, let's add the remove functionality:

 ```js
 deleteShow(showId: string, showName: string): void {